Last updated on July 26th, 2018

 It was a big group, with both casual shooters and those completely uninitiated.
 While I was still showing the family’s son the controls on a 1911, someone else gave the father (who “knew” how to shoot – decades ago) a Ruger semi-automatic and simply let them to shoot.
 Within minutes of arriving to the range that person had the worse case of slide bite I have ever seen.
 Absolutely stitch worthy.
 Thankfully, I had my pretty well equipped First Aid Kit at hand.
 Besides the dramatic bleeding when it happened, thankfully there weren’t any significant long-term consequences.
 But then and there I decided I wouldn’t ever go shooting with someone new again without personally going over the basics first.

 My first reaction was to look online for some simple handbook to use as a guide next time.
-To my surprise, I didn’t find any free PDF manual that I could simply print out as a reference.
+To my surprise, I didn’t find any free PDF manual that I could simply print out.
+Nothing to use as a reference for how to teach a friend to shoot.
 Not any that I was satisfied with, anyway.
 And obviously showing the person a collection of blog posts and articles wasn’t really an option.
 Eventually I just decided to write my own guide book – though I probably wouldn’t have if I knew how long it was going to take.
 Anyway, I was so satisfied with the result that I felt like it would be a waste to not share it.
 Thus here we are.

 Why you should consider using a Guide